mperham/inspeqtor/README.md

 # inspeqtor

-Next generation monitoring for server applications.
-Inspired by a decade of using monit but a complete rethink of what's necessary for modern server applications.
+Next generation host and process monitoring for server applications.
+Inspired by a decade of using monit but a complete rethink of what's necessary for modern applications.

 What it does: